vmware-archive/chaperone/docs/setup.md

 ### Setup the DE /etc/hosts with the CVM IP address

-For each Chaperone tool to be deployed, add an line in the DE /etc/hosts file with the following
+For each Chaperone tool to be deployed, you need a DNS resolvable address for chaperone servers.
+Where cannnot obtain one, just add an line in the DE /etc/hosts file with the following:

-    CDS_IP_ADDRESS supervio-ui.corp.local
-    CDS_IP_ADDRESS supersddc-ui.corp.local
-    CDS_IP_ADDRESS supercna-ui.corp.local
+    CDS_IP_ADDRESS chaperone-ui.corp.local chaperone-admin-ui.corp.local

 where CDS_IP_ADDRESS is the actual dotted quad address of the CDS.